HyperspaceMadness/Mega_Bezel/README.md

   - Scale offset of the Bezel & Frame from its default position

 - **Inner Curvature Scale Multiplier**
-  - How much the bezel's curvature follows the screen curvature
+  - How much the bezel's curvature follows the tube curvature

 - **Inner Corner Radius Scale** - Def 50
   - Roundness of the inner corner of the bezel, it is a multiplier of the roundness of the screen corner
   - 100 gives you the same roundness as the screen corner

-// TODO review subsequent parameter help

 - **Inner Edge Thickness**
   - Thickness of edge of inner, default 100